-- Are responsible for the payment for all utility charges incurred during the term of its occupancy agreement; - Are responsible for coordinating cleaning and waste management at the facility; - Are responsible for keeping relevant amenities stocked (e.g. toilet paper, soap etc.); - Are responsible for accurately recording hours of use; - Will have priority access to licenced facilities for competition and training; - Will have priority access to any kitchen/bar facilities; and - Will have priority advertising opportunities in line with Section 6 (p.
+- Are responsible for the payment for all utilities charges used during the term of its occupancy agreement; - Are responsible for coordinating cleaning and waste management at the facility; - Are responsible for keeping relevant amenities stocked (e.g. toilet paper, soap etc.); - Are responsible for accurately recording hours of use; - Will have priority access to licenced facilities for competition and training; - Will have priority access to any kitchen/bar facilities; and - Will have priority advertising opportunities in line with Section 6 (p.
 25).

-Council may appoint itself as the Primary User of a facility due to funding, management or operational obligations, in which case all other Users of that facility will be considered Secondary Users.
+Note that Council may appoint itself as the Primary User of a facility due to funding, management or operation obligations, in which case all other Users of that facility will be considered Secondary Users.